- Campus Life

 Diana Kenney, PT, DPT, MS, CRC, PCS - Assistant Professor and Academic Coordinator of Clinical Education for Physical Therapy.
 Prof. Kenney has been at AIC for the last 12 years as the Academic Coordinator of Clinical Education and Associate Professor in the Physical Therapy Program.
 Dr. Kenney graduated from the University of Connecticut in physical therapy and obtained a Clinical Doctorate in Physical Therapy from Simmons College.
 She also received a Master's of Science and Certificate in Advance Graduate Study in Rehabilitation Counseling from Springfield College.
 Dr. Kenney's area of specialty is pediatrics; she is a Board Certified Specialist in Pediatrics from the American Physical Therapy Association Board of Specialists.
 Her areas of interest in research are pediatrics and clinical education.

-Tracie Klekotka, PT, DPT, MPH, CLT-LANA - Academic Coordinator of Clinical Education.
+Tracie Klekotka, PT, DPT, MPH, CLT-LANA - Assistant Professor of Physical Therapy and Academic Coordinator of Clinical Education.
 Tracie graduated with a Bachelor of Science degree in Physical Therapy from Northeastern University in Boston, Massachusetts in 1993.
 She attended the Massachusetts General Hospital Institute of Health Professions, where she received a certificate of advanced study in orthopedics in 1998.
 In 2006, she received a Master of Public Health degree from University of UMASS Amherst.
 She is currently enrolled in the transitional doctorate of physical therapy degree at AT Still University in Arizona and expects to complete the degree in December 2012.
 In addition to her academic background, Tracie has been a certified lymphedema therapist since 2002 and has obtained her specialty certification in lymphedema from Lymphology Association of North America (LANA) in 2006.
 Tracie is one of the Academic Coordinators of Clinical Education and teaches Professional Foundations I and Principles of Teaching and Learning.
 Her clinical interests are in the area of orthopedics and lymphedema.

 Susan Mercik-Davis, PT, DPT, MS - Associate Professor of Physical Therapy.
 Prof. Davis has been practicing in the area of orthopedic physical therapy for over 20 years.
 She graduated with a BS in physical therapy from Boston University in 1987.
 In 1996 and 2006, respectively, she received her Master’s degree in orthopedic physical therapy and her Clinical Doctorate in physical therapy from MGH Institute of Health Professions.
 Sue has held faculty positions at MGH Institute of Health Professions and Northeastern University in Boston, MA before joining American International College in the department of physical therapy in 2000.
 Sue’s teaching focus includes modalities, orthopedic pathology, joint mobilization and orthopedic patient management.
 She is a physical therapist consultant at a private practice in Enfield, CT.
 She resides in Connecticut with her family.